Lachlan-Mayne/english-notes/Viz's editing space/Business Notes Viz.md

 - Found in capital investments and the improved use of technologies.

 Scanning and learning
 - All businesses can benefit from scanning.
-The global environment and learning from the best practics
+The global environment and learning from the best practice of businesses around the world.
+- Growing competition feeds the need for continuously improve - scanning and learning helps businesses to keep up with or even overtake competition.